laelsirus/GA-B360M-D3H-CLOVER/README.md

 ## Kexts

 - AGPMInjector.kext    -    Generated with AGPMInjector by Pavo-IM
+- AirportBrcmFixup.kext    -    For edit Country Code to #a via brcmfx-country Properties
 - AppleALC.kext
 - CPUFriend.kext
 - CPUFriendDataProvider.kext    -    Generated with one-key-cpufriend by stevezhengshiqi